richardevcom/padding-oracle-attack/README.md

 python padding-oracle-attack.py
 ```

-# Warning
+# ⚠ Attention ⚠
 It will take some time, so go make some coffee and wait.
+Also check out Brian Holyfield's ready to use solution called [PadBuster](https://github.com/AonCyberLabs/PadBuster).

 # Credit
-Give some love to the original author of this script: [Werner](https://xz.aliyun.com/t/7054)
+Give some ❤ to the original author of this script: [Werner](https://xz.aliyun.com/t/7054)